Medicare for Disabled People Under 65: How To Get Coverage

 • If you qualify for disability payments after an appeal, your 24-month waiting period starts the first month you should have gotten disability benefits.

-• If you get SSDI for a few months, lose eligibility and then get it back later, the time you should have been collecting SSDI counts toward the 24-month waiting period.
+• If you get SSDI for a few months, lose eligibility and then get it back later, the time you should have been collecting SSDI typically usually counts toward the 24-month waiting period.
 Keep in mind you won't get Medicare benefits while you're waiting for your appeal to get accepted.

 What Medicare will cover